 - The late great Wayne Graczyk predicting that the Hiroshima Carp would hit more home runs after moving from bandbox Hiroshima Shimin Stadium to larger Mazda Stadium, because “the players will no longer be trying to hit home runs.”

-I haven’t quite put the final touches on my run and home run adjustments for 2020 and 2021, but here are how I estimate the 12 main league parks stacked up against each other in 2021.
+Here are how I estimate the 12 main league parks stacked up against each other in 2021.

 Because each season is a small sample size, I use data from the two years before and after to smooth it out, so while Jingu appears to have played as a neutral park in 2021, I’m not going to overlook the mountain of evidence that says it really isn’t.

 A number of 1.00 indicates a neutral park, with less than 1.00 favoring the pitcher:

 |Stadium||Run factor||Home run factor|

 |Casa de Pepe||1.03||1.39|